-Louisville Kentucky Bankruptcy Divorce Issues
+Louisville Kentucky Bankruptcy and Divorce

-Financial disasters cause stress, and disrespect which leads to Bankruptcy& Divorce.
-You can’t discharge child support or alimony in Bankruptcy.
-But you can make child support, alimony and life more affordable by filing a Chapter 7 or Chapter 13 Bankruptcy.
-By discharging less important debts like credit cards and medical debt you can make sure alimony or child support is paid or you can stop a foreclosure.
-You may be able to file a joint petition as long as you are still married.
-If you can’t work together bankruptcy may be a tool are forced to use to make life affordable or to save property.
-Even if you can’t agree on anything else, you may have to file.
+Interestingly, you can’t discharge child support or alimony in bankruptcy.
+But, you can make child support, alimony, and life more affordable by filing a Chapter 7 or Chapter 13 Bankruptcy.
+By discharging less important debts like credit cards and medical debt, you can ensure that you pay alimony or child support.
+Or, you can also stop a foreclosure.

+Additionally, if you are still married, you may be able to file a joint petition.
+However, if you can’t work together, you can still use bankruptcy to make life affordable or to save property.
+Even if you can’t agree on anything else, you may have to agree to file bankruptcy.

 When you can file jointly the cost is cheaper.
 You may want to file separate petitions.
 If the bankruptcy includes a foreclosure, filing one bankruptcy prior to the sale stops the sale.
 Filing a second bankruptcy stops the sale again giving you 6 or more additional months in the home before it finally sells.
 This is when people should plan together for what is best for everyone.
 Unfortunately, some couples can’t always work together even if children are involved.

-Paying child support or alimony through a Chapter 13
+Paying Child Support or Alimony Through a Chapter 13

 If you do have back owed child support or alimony it can be paid through a Chapter 13 at the expense of unsecured and sometimes even secured creditors.
 Child Support and Alimony are priority debts.
-Priority debts are paid before house, car and unsecured debts are paid in a bankruptcy.
+Priority debts are paid before the house, car, and unsecured debts are paid in a bankruptcy.

-Filing before and after a Divorce
+Filing Before and After a Divorce

 When a couple is still married you may want or need to resolve your debt problems together.
 Resolving debt problems after the divorce is less likely to work.
-After a divorce you are less likely to work together to tackle problems.
+After a divorce, you are less likely to work together to tackle problems.
 Often the divorce leaves one of the partners less able to afford a home.
-These divorce related foreclosures and bankruptcy cases are common.
+These divorce-related foreclosures and bankruptcy cases are common.